-VTES is a very social multiplayer game that is best played with 4 or 5 players.
-But unlike most multiplayer games, it isn’t just a free-for-all where anybody can attack anybody.
+VTES is a social multiplayer game that is best played with 4 or 5 players.
+Unlike most multiplayer games, it isn’t just a free-for-all where anybody can attack anybody.
 Instead, the player to your left is your Prey.
 They are your one and only target, and many of the game’s basic offensive actions can only be directed at your Prey.
 This dynamic means that the player on your right, called your Predator, is trying to kill you.

-The second deck is your Library, which includes many different types of cards that represent the potential abilities open to your vampires.
-These cards all have green-colored card backs.
+The second deck is your Library, which includes many different types of cards that represent the abilities available to your vampires.
+These cards all have green-colored backs.
 Your hand of cards will only contain card from your Library.
-Furthermore, each time you play or discard a card from your hand, you immediately replace it unless the card instructs you to do otherwise.
+Furthermore, each time you play or discard a card from your hand, you immediately draw another card to replace it unless you are instructed otherwise.
 This means that you will almost always have a hand of seven Library cards.

-As you can see, the old and new cards contain the same information and use (almost all) the same game symbols, but the position of the information and the card backgrounds have been altered.
+As you can see, the old and new cards contain the same information and use (almost all) the same iconography, but the position of the information and the card backgrounds have been altered.
 The only icons that were changed are those denoting the cost of a card (pool versus blood).
 I’ve included the old and new icons below.